CLewisMessina/Travel_Search_Landing_Page/README.md

 ### CSS
 SASS/SCSS are time-savers for pages with loads of styling, but I've come to find that CSS3 standards and browser adoption of those standards have made preprocessors completely unneccessary, aside from maintaining apps built using those libraries.

-All of what these preprocessors do can be easily replaced using native CSS Custom Properties.
+All of what these preprocessors (SASS/SCSS, LESS) do can be easily replaced using native CSS Custom Properties.
 For further info, see: https://developer.mozilla.org/en-US/docs/Web/CSS/--*